What Is Mint Tea?

 Mint tea can contain both peppermint and spearmint leaves, which can be combined in varying proportions, depending on your personal preference.
 Spearmint and peppermint have flavors that are very different from each other, and they both offer health benefits.

 Spearmint contains a compound known as carvone, giving it a mild flavor that’s sweet and cool.
 Carvone is also found in caraway seeds and dill.

 Peppermint, on the other hand, is loaded with menthol and menthone, giving it a sharp, spicy flavor.

 Mint leaves contain vitamin C, antioxidants, anti-inflammatories, and other vitamins and minerals.
-However, the amount of these found in a cup of tea is very low, because many of them are removed when these leaves are prepared into a tea.
+But the amount of these found in a cup of tea is very low, because many of them are removed when these leaves are prepared into a tea.

 How to Prepare Mint Tea

 There are many commercially available mint teas, sold in tea bags or loose leaf, for you to choose from.
 Many are mixes that contain peppermint, green tea, and spearmint.
 Green tea contains caffeine, so if you are avoiding caffeine, look for an herbal mint tea that does not include green tea.